-Learn about this accurate at-home method for checking proper thyroid function
+Learn about this at-home method for checking proper thyroid function

 One of the simplest and most accurate methods to check for proper thyroid function was discovered by Dr. Broda Barnes.
 Using his method, you can take your temperature and get a good idea of your basal metabolic rate and thyroid condition.